-South Korea: Deployment of THAAD missile defense system completed
+South Korea expects North to launch ICBM on Saturday, prime minister says

 - The system is highly controversial both within South Korea and with its neighbors

-Seoul (CNN)The final parts of a controversial US missile defense system arrived at a base in South Korea as hundreds of protesters thronged the area amid a huge police presence.
+Earlier Thursday, the final parts of a controversial US missile defense system arrived at a base in South Korea as hundreds of protesters thronged the area amid a huge police presence.

-Protesters scuffled with armored riot police as they attempted to block the road where US Forces Korea were transporting four additional THAAD missile interceptor launches to a base in Seongju, around 300 kilometers (186 miles) south of Seoul.
+Protesters scuffled with armored riot police as they attempted to block the road where US Forces Korea were transporting four additional THAAD missile interceptor launchers to a base in Seongju, around 300 kilometers (186 miles) south of Seoul.
 Two launchers have been operational at the site since May.

 That rollout was "temporarily" completed Thursday, a spokesman for South Korea's defense ministry said, adding it was necessary to counter increased threats from North Korea.

-Note: Correction: a previous version story wrongly attributed the headline quote to the South Korean defense minister, not the prime minister.
-It has now been updated.